-This paper represents an attempt at constructing a language for describing the potential learning value of computers as a learning material.
-A lack of precision in describing the value computers add to the learning process has paradoxically made it easy for people to elevate the significance of using computers in pedestrian ways while simultaneously marginalising higherorder uses.
+This paper represents a first attempt at constructing a language for describing the potential learning value of computers as a learning material.
+A lack of precision in describing the value computers add to the learning process has paradoxically made it easy for people to elevate the significance of using computers in pedestrian ways while simultaneously marginalizing higher-order uses such as Logo programming.
+Colleagues are invited to extend or challenge this paper's hypotheses.